Funspot (arcade)

-Funspot Family Entertainment Center (or simply Funspot) is an arcade which features one of the largest collections of late-1970s to mid-1980s games in the world.
+Funspot is an arcade which features one of the largest collections of early-1970s to late-2000s games in the world.
 It is located in the village of Weirs Beach in Laconia, New Hampshire, United States.
-Founded in 1952 by Bob Lawton, Funspot includes over 500 video games, pinball machines, and ticket redemption machines; an indoor miniature golf course; 20-lane ten-pin and candlepin bowling; cash bingo; a restaurant; a tavern; and several other attractions on its grounds.
+Founded in 1952 by Robert M. Lawton, Funspot includes over 600 video games (both retro and modern), pinball machines, and ticket redemption machines; an indoor miniature golf course; 20-lane ten-pin and candlepin bowling; cash bingo; a restaurant; a tavern; an ice cream stand; kiddie rides; and several other attractions on its grounds.

 Funspot was officially named the "Largest Arcade in the World" by Guinness World Records at the 10th Annual International Classic Video Game and Pinball Tournament, held from May 29 through June 1, 2008.

-Originally called the Weirs Sports Center, and located across the street from the Weirs Beach boardwalk, Funspot moved in 1964 to its current home on Route 3.
-There are 250 games from the 1970s and 1980s on the floor at any one time in the American Classic Arcade Museum section of Funspot, with another 100 housed in a warehouse.
+Originally called the Weirs Sports Center, which remains its legal business name according to a copyright notice on its official website, and located across the street from the Weirs Beach boardwalk, Funspot moved in 1964 to its current home on Route 3.
+There are 300 games from the 1970s, 1980s, and 1990s on the floor at any one time in the American Classic Arcade Museum section of Funspot, with the remaining 100 being scattered throughout the arcade.

-Funspot is home to The American Classic Arcade Museum, a separate 501(c)3 non-profit organization located on the arcade's third floor, which seeks to preserve the history of coin-operated arcade games.
+Funspot is home to The American Classic Arcade Museum, a separate 501(c)(3) non-profit organization located on the arcade's third floor, which seeks to preserve the history of coin-operated arcade games.

 History

 Funspot first opened as the Weirs Sports Center on June 27, 1952, in the top floor of Tarlson's Arcade building across from the Weirs Beach boardwalk.
-It was opened by then 21-year-old Bob Lawton as an indoor miniature golf course and penny arcade with $750 USD borrowed from his grandmother.
+It was opened by then 21-year-old Robert M. Lawton as an indoor miniature golf course and penny arcade with $750 USD borrowed from his grandmother.
 On the first day the center was open it made $36.60 from miniature golf admission and $5.60 from selling soft drinks.
 A round of 9-hole mini-golf cost 35 cents.

 In 1964, Funspot was created when Lawton bought 21 acre of land, the same land where Funspot now sits, and moved his entertainment venture there.
 The first attraction built was a miniature golf course and an adjacent building.
 This course came to be known as the "Landmarks of New Hampshire" miniature golf course.
 A small clubhouse was also built next to the course, and in 1965 it was expanded into a 4000 sqft billiards room.
 This was the first of several additions to Funspot.

 In 1971, Funspot opened the first of two theme parks on its Route 3 campus.
 Named "Indian Village", it was described by the president of the American Indian Lore Association, Chief Red Dawn, in 1973 as, "A village of life-size habitats - reconstructed from historical blueprints, representing major Indian cultural areas of North America."
 Buildings ranged from a "Nookta Whaling Shrine," to a "Mandan Earth lodge," to "Plains Indians Teepees."
 Indian Village closed in 1983.